 Wrongly identifying as Pa-pai-si-fu, scholars had postulated that Lanna had fought the Mongol as part of the Shan countries.
 The leadership of the three Shan brothers was also wrongly identified as Tai.
-Evidences show that under the control of Angkor, Pa-pai-si-fu or Muong Yang of Sip-son-pa-na fought against the Mongol' occupation while Lanna was at the contrary a close ally of the MOngols (The Fall of Nokor Thom: Notes: Pa-pai-si-fu).
+Evidences show that under the control of Angkor, Pa-pai-si-fu or Muang Yang of Sip-son-pa-na fought against the Mongol' occupation while Lanna was at the contrary a close ally of the Mongols (The Fall of Nokor Thom: Notes: Pa-pai-si-fu).

-- King Gnam Muang of Phyao
+- King Gnam Muang of Pyao

 - The Buffalo Soup